Castletownroche: Nazi spy

 Shortly before Christmas 1942, as World War II was raging on continental Europe, a tall, well-built man in his early thirties appeared in Castletownroche, gave his name as Oskar Metzke, and said that he was a Czech who was discharged from the British Army as being medically unfit.
 He produced identification, but when searched by the Garda was found to possess a map with aerial views of the local countryside, a compass, a combined torch and fountain pen and a Luger pistol.

-While the Garda were deciding what to do with him, he was left in the care of the barrack's orderly.
+While the Garda were deciding what to do with him, he was left in the care of the barracks' orderly.
 William Mannix, the son of that officer, wrote the following account:

 I was a very young boy at the time, but the story was often repeated to me by my father.
 Oskar Metzke was sitting quietly by the fireplace, when he asked Garda Mannix if he could eat some of his bread and cheese.
 On receiving permission, he walked over to the table where it lay.
 He started to eat his frugal meal, then turned his back on the Garda.
 Seconds later Oskar Metzke was in convulsions, it was obvious that he had swallowed something lethal and my father, Garda Mannix, did his utmost to retrieve it from his mouth, but already the German was unconscious.
-Within a matter of minutes Metzke was dead...the subsequent inquest Coroner Nagle of Buttevant revealed that Oskar Metzke had taken a deadly poison, cyanide of potassium.
+Within a matter of minutes Metzke was dead...the subsequent inquest [by] Coroner Nagle of Buttevant revealed that Oskar Metzke had taken a deadly poison, cyanide of potassium.

-Some days later, the funeral of Oskar Metzke took place to the old churchyard of St Mary's, situated on a hill overlooking the River Awbeg.
+Some days later, the funeral of Oskar Metzke took place at the old churchyard of St Mary's, situated on a hill overlooking the River Awbeg.
 Many people from the village attended the simple ceremony.
 Some years later his body was exhumed and subsequently buried in a German cemetery at Glencree in County Wicklow.
 It was later confirmed that the Nazis had several secret plans involving Ireland, such as Operation Osprey.
 However, the identity and motives of the man calling himself Oskar Metzke remain unknown.

 A song commemorating Metzke's arrival in Castletownroche, Oskar Metzke German Spy, by Tim O'Riordan is featured on the album Taibhse released in 2018.